Why organizations should activate every employee with closed-loop feedback (Part 2 of 2)

 Inner & outer loop system key team players

-How should you measure the impact of your close loop system?
+How should you measure the impact of your closed-loop system?

 Understanding the effectiveness of your close loop system is important to effectively maximize operational processes, grow customer base and reduce customer churn.
 Measuring your CTL process also enables your executive team to prioritize top initiatives within the business strategy while maximizing funding for key initiatives.